bcatouillard/bcatouillard/README.md

 - 💻 I used to work as a web developper

-- 🌱 I’m currently learning Terraform and Kubernetes
+- ⚙ I love automation and want to automate everything!

 <br/>